esnaaf1/Traffic-Stops-in-Saint-Paul-Minnesota/README.md

-# Data Analytics Bootcamp Project #2 documentation
+# TRAFFIC-STOPS-IN-SAINT-PAUL-MINNESOTA

+This project involves data visualization of  traffic stop incident within the city of Saint Paul, Minnesota collected from 1/1/2017 to 12/31/2018.
+The original data set was collected by police officers and shared through a Socrata powered platform.
+For more information on the original raw data, please refer to https://information.stpaul.gov/Public-Safety/Traffic-Stop-Dataset/kkd6-vvns"

+The data is stored in a SQLite database.
+The visualization presents several interactive graphics to help the user navigate through the data set.
+The graphics leverage Chartist, Leaflet, MapBox, and Plotly javascript libraries.
+Bootstrap and Bootswatch libraries were used to format the website.

-# Contributors: Beryl Kaczmarczik, Farshad Esnaashari, Katherine Rootes, Matt Pollari
+### Contributors: Beryl Kaczmarczik, Farshad Esnaashari, Katherine Rootes, Matt Pollari

+## How to Use
 This documentation shows the steps needed to run the project website on your local computer.